 Tiredness seems to be the modern epidemic.
 Whether that is from stress, lack of sleep, a poor diet or hormonal fluctuations that keep you awake and anxious.
 If you know you are tired, but not sure why, have a look at the most common reasons that can affect our energy levels.

-1 Hormone imbalance can lead to fatigue because it brings a host of bodily changes and, if linked to oestrogen dominance and the extra weight that may involve, then carrying those additional pounds means more effort, which means ,ore fatigue.
+1. Hormone imbalance can lead to fatigue because it brings a host of bodily changes and, if linked to oestrogen dominance and the extra weight that may involve, then carrying those additional pounds means more effort, which means ,ore fatigue.

-2 Overdoing the caffeine.
+2. Overdoing the caffeine.
 A cup of coffee can perk you up, as can a piece of chocolate, or a can of cola, but if you have too much of it you will affect the brain receptors for adenosine, and it will produce an excess.

-3 Too much sugar is often linked to too much caffeine and that means you get a rapid spike in blood sugar, followed by an equally rapid drop.
+3. Too much sugar is often linked to too much caffeine and that means you get a rapid spike in blood sugar, followed by an equally rapid drop.
 So again you try to boost your energy by having more sugar.

-4 A diet with too many refined carbohydrates again supplies your body with a quick burst of sugar.
+4. A diet with too many refined carbohydrates again supplies your body with a quick burst of sugar.
 White bread, rice, pastas, and cereals are the main culprits and as most of their nutrients have been processed out of them you get the same sugar spike and drop as with sugar itself.

 Increase your intake from dark leafy vegetables, beans, fish, and poultry and as vitamin C helps your body to absorb iron more efficiently get enough of that too from citrus fruit, red and yellow peppers, tomatoes, and leafy greens.

-6 Missing magnesium means you are making your heart work harder at physical tasks as one of its functions is to break down glucose for energy.
+6. Missing magnesium means you are making your heart work harder at physical tasks as one of its functions is to break down glucose for energy.

-7 Low melatonin intake will affect your sleep as that is the hormone related to our ability to drop off easily.
-Ilf you don’t have enough of it you can also get more sleep disturbances and insomnia itself.
+7. Low melatonin intake will affect your sleep as that is the hormone related to our ability to drop off easily.
+If you don’t have enough of it you can also get more sleep disturbances and insomnia itself.

 It affects our metabolism and drinking too little can result in tiredness so drink plenty of water throughout the day.

-9 Adrenal fatigue is often referred to as a common reason women in particular suffer from tiredness.
+9. Adrenal fatigue is often referred to as a common reason women in particular suffer from tiredness.
 One reason is that, as mentioned above, we turn to stimulants such as caffeine, sugar and processed white flour goods to keep us going.

 When stressed we are producing very high levels of the hormone cortisol from the adrenal glands.
 This is our ‘fight or flight’ response, but if carried on over time it does not disperse and we become literally worn out.